Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 • Mild (occasional clogged pores): Kaolin or French green

-• Moderate (regular blackheads, some whiteheads): French green or mild bentonite mix
+• Moderate (regular blackheads): French green or mild bentonite mix

-• Severe (many blackheads, enlarged pores, frequent breakouts): Bentonite (if skin tolerates)
+• Severe (many blackheads, frequent breakouts): Bentonite (if skin tolerates)

 Step 3: Consider Your Current Routine

-If you're already using drying treatments (retinoids, benzoyl peroxide, AHAs/BHAs), choose a gentler clay.
+If you already use drying treatments (retinoids, BHAs), choose a gentler clay.
 Stacking too many drying products causes barrier damage.
 See: building an effective skincare routine.

-First Use: Immediate tightening sensation as mask dries.
+First Use: Immediate tightening as mask dries.
 Skin feels cleaner and smoother post-rinse.
 Pores may appear temporarily smaller.
-No lasting changes yet.

-Week 1-2: Fewer new blackheads forming.
+Weeks 1-2: Fewer new blackheads forming.
 Some surface-level plugs extracted.
 Skin texture improving.
-May experience mild purging (trapped debris surfacing).
+May experience mild purging.

-Week 3-4: Visible reduction in blackheads.
+Weeks 3-4: Visible reduction in blackheads.
 Pores appearing consistently smaller.
-Skin tone more even.
 Oil production may feel more balanced.

-Week 6-8: Significant improvement in overall pore appearance.
+Weeks 6-8: Significant improvement in overall pore appearance.
 Fewer breakouts from clogged pores.
-Established routine showing clear results.
-Photos show difference.
+Clear difference in photos.

 What Affects Your Results

-• Using correct clay for your specific skin type
+• Using the correct clay for your specific skin type

 • Consistent weekly routine (not sporadic use)